Barbara Gasser

-Barbara Gasser is an Austrian former artistic gymnast.
+Barbara Gasser is an Austrian-Canadian former artistic gymnast.
 She represented Austria at the 2012 Summer Olympics.
 In 2012 she was the first Austrian Gymnast since 1964, 48 years, to qualify for artistic gymnastics at the Summer Olympics.

 Gasser was an Artistic Gymnastics World Cup silver medal winner on the uneven bars in Osijek in 2010.
 She placed 7th and 11th in the overall World Cup ranking list on the uneven bars, in 2010 and 2011 respectively.
 Gasser is a 13-time Austrian national champion, and she has competed at 2 World Championships and 6 European Championships.
 She also competed in 2 World University Games and qualified for the finals.

 Brought up in Lustenau, Gasser's family moved to Canada in 2003.
 After that she lived and trained in Sarnia, Ontario, but since she still had Austrian citizenship she continued to compete for Austria.

 Early gymnastics career

 Gasser began training at the age of seven, originally in Lustenau.
 She qualified for the Vorarlberg regional team and began to train at the Vorarlberg Regional Gymnastics Training Centre in Dornbirn.
 Her trainer was Christine Frauenknecht.
 In 2010, Frauenknecht was named as the Austrian Junior Coach of the Year.
 Gasser won several junior gymnastics competitions, and was the junior regional champion in 2001.
 In 2002, she qualified to be part of the Austrian junior squad which competed in the European Junior Championships in Patras.
 In 2003, she was the Austrian Junior All-around champion.
 That year, she also won her first senior title, a regional title in the vault.
 That was also the year that her family moved to Canada.